localstack/docs/content/en/user-guide/aws/codebuild/index.md

     - target/messageUtil-1.0.jar
 ```

-In this file we can observe how actually the build will be executed.
+In this file we can observe how the build will be executed.
 First, we define a runtime version.
-Then, we mostly run a `mvn install` command in the build phase, doing both the compilation and the testing.
+Then, we run a `mvn install` command in the build phase which does both the compilation and the testing.
 The pre and post build phases do not do much in this example, but can be used for various things, like install some software needed for the build itself.

-A full specification of a `buildspec` file can be found in the [docs](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html).
+A full specification of a `buildspec` file can be found in the [AWS CodeBuild docs](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html).

 ### Create input and output buckets

 Now we have to create two S3 buckets:
-- one bucket that stores the source we just created, that will be the source of the AWS CodeBuild build;
+- one bucket that stores the source we just created, that will be the source of the AWS CodeBuild build
 - one bucket where the output of the build, i.e., the JAR file, will be stored.

 Create the buckets with the following commands: